 Acceptance– Everyone is not going to like you and that’s okay.
 Accept that and move on.
 You definitely won’t cry tears of sadness over them.
 Remember that your purpose in life is not to please them.

 Know that your time is valuable– You have no time to waste, especially when you have things to do.
 People-pleasers often get sucked into doing pointless stuff for others which don’t benefit them in any way, shape, or form.
 Hence, the frustration they build when they don’t get to do the things they really need to do for themselves.
-People ( and you) need to understand that your time should be utilized with projects that will help the progression for both parties involved.
+People ( and you) need to understand that your time should be utilized with projects that will benefit both parties involved.
 If what you’re asked to do or be a part of doesn’t add value to your life, then don’t bother getting involved.
-Again…just say NO. Unless they’re worthy of having your time, you don’t owe anyone any amount of it.
+Again…just say NO. Unless you feel they’re worthy of your time, you don’t owe anyone any amount of it.
 Do more for yourself without any regrets.
 You can start with saying yes less and no more.